 Future asset purchases are assumed to be invested according to the duration characteristics of the liabilities, with consideration of the actual asset portfolio at the valuation date.

-In addition, the following assumptions have been made based on the composition of foreign assets within the portfolio:
+In addition, all foreign assets have been assumed to be USD, EUR or GBP- denominated based on the composition of foreign assets within the portfolio.